oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 ## Task 1: Create a bucket in your compartment

 Create a bucket to store your audit data.
 You also use the bucket to transfer a PEM file to a compute instance in a later task.
-If you already have a bucket, you can skip this step.

 1. From the navigation menu in Oracle Cloud Infrastructure, select **Storage**, and then **Buckets**.